Queue-Fair/magento/README.md

 **12.** When you have finished making changes to `QueueFairConfig.php`, hit `CTRL-O` to save and `CTRL-X` to exit nano.

-To make the Adapter actually run, you need to edit the master Magento index.php file
+To make the Adapter actually run, you need to edit the master Magento index.php file.  **Make sure you make a back up copy of the index.php file before editing.**

 ```
     nano /path/to/magento/pub/index.php